 Recently, a high school student almost lost the top half of her ear after a piercing got horribly infected.
 After a week in the hospital, doctors were able to save the ear with antibiotics and morphine for the pain.

 A study by the National Institutes of Health shows 35% of women who had an ear pierced reported a complication and 43% had an allergic reaction.

 Infections or worse can happen to you or your loved ones if the piercing is not done by a professional under sterile conditions.

 Ear piercing is a simple procedure that carries some risks.
-Here are some guidelines to minimize those risks:
+Here are some guidelines for staying safe with medical ear-piercing and minimizing those risks: